Italy Greeters welcome you

 Rome

 Once it ruled the Western World, and even the partial, scattered ruins of that awesome empire, of which Rome was the capital, are today among the most overpowering sights on earth.
-To walk the Roman Forum, to view the Colosseum, the Pantheon, and the Appian Way—these are among the most memorable, instructive, and illuminating experiences in all of travel.
-ThenTake the time to get away from the crowds to explore the intimate piazzas and lesser basilicas in the back streets of Trastevere and the centro storico.
+Now you have the opportunity to get to know Rome as an inside.
+Meet a local volunteer and walk getting get away from the crowds to explore the intimate piazzas the streets of Trastevere the historic center but also less know neighborhoods.
 Indulge in eno-gastronomic pursuits at coffee bars, trattorias, enotecas and gelaterias.

 WE ARE COMING SOON, NOT YET OPERATIONAL